Name

 [-i DEVICE] | [--interface DEVICE]

-This option allows to specify a specific network interface device to obtain it's IP address.
-If not specified, the IP address associated with ALL network interfaces (or no interfaces depending on the other options you specified) will be displayed.
-Specify disable to prevent the display of IP addresses associated with interface(s).
-Specify all to force the display of IP addresses for ALL network interface devices.
+This option allows to specify a specific network interface device to obtain it's IPv4 Address.
+If not specified, the IPv4 Address associated with ALL network interfaces (or no interfaces depending on the other options you specified) will be displayed.
+Specify 'disable' to prevent the display of IPv4 Addresses associated with interface(s).
+Specify 'all' to force the display of IPv4 Addresses for All network interface devices.
+Add the [--ip-alias] option to include all IPv4 Alias Addresses.

 [--ip-network-address-cidr [true]|false]